YIO-Remote/documentation/config-json.md

 ```

 ## Entities Section
-At the Entitie Section you define what devices will be available at the YIO GUI.
+At the Entity Section you define what devices will be available at the YIO GUI.
 YIO is not limiting you to define areas.

 **area Tag:** needs to match a previously defined area (case Senitive)
-**friendly_name Tag:** is user defined and will be used for display the name of the entitie at the YIO UI.
+**friendly_name Tag:** is user defined and will be used for display the name of the entity at the YIO UI.
 **integration Tag:** used to determine the integration the interaction with this device will be forwarded to (homeassistant, homey)

-Following Code will be used to determine an Entitie:
+Following Code will be used to determine an Entity:
 ```
 "entities": {
         "light": [